typhonjs-node-utils/package-json/README.md

 ### Package resolution:
 By default `Node.js` will load the nearest `package.json` in a given file structure.
-This is important to realize when dealing with the `type` field as intermediary `package.json` files above the module root path will be resolved to determine the type of source for `*.js` files at that directory level and lower.
-If the intermediary `package.json` does not contain a type field then `commonjs` is assumed by default.
+This is important to realize when dealing with the `type` property as intermediary `package.json` files above the module root path will be resolved to determine the type of source for `*.js` files at that directory level and lower.
+If the intermediary `package.json` does not contain a type property then `commonjs` is assumed by default.
 To match this behavior `getPackageType` stops traversal at the first `package.json` found from a given query.

 ### `getPackageWithPath` / PackageObjData: